 - Declaration of No Liability: a clear statement indicating no admission of liability by any party;

-- Neutrality Statement: a statement affirming the agreement is not for, or against, any party;
+- Neutrality Statement: a statement affirming the agreement is not for or against any party;

 - Waiver of Time-Based Defenses: an agreement that no party shall plead, assert, or claim any time-based defenses which may pass during the tolling period;